 Follow Your Curiosity

-Do you ever feel as though the limited amount of time you have on earth, as a human being, cannot possibly permit you to learn all there is to learn about all the things you find interesting?
+Do you ever feel like the limited amount of time you have on earth, cannot possibly permit you to learn all there is to learn about all the things you find interesting?

-I recently strolled into a few bookshops around Ghent, to do one of my favourite things: acquire brand new books full of wonderful unknowns (unknown to me, of course).
-I have always had an innate curiosity for ideas and in my younger years I would satiate this hunger for knowing by reading every story within reach.
-Stories were an easy start, and stories were naturally embedded in everyday life: in conversations with friends, in books and on TV.
+I recently strolled into a few bookshops around Ghent, to do one of my favourite things: acquire brand new books full of wonderful unknowns.
+I have always had an innate curiosity for ideas, and in my younger years I would satiate this hunger for knowing by reading every story within reach.
+Stories were an easy start, and stories were naturally embedded in everyday life: in conversations with friends, in books and on television.
 But that was just the beginning, a dipping of toes that would later become full immersion.

-I had been introduced, through school, to subjects that delved deeper into particulars and were only taught for the purpose of understanding the world, its creatures, ourselves, and how all this came together.
-It was also a way to encourage us to think.
-I enjoyed the consistent novelty that came from learning something new everyday, so I liked school.
+I had been introduced, through school, to subjects that delved deeper into particulars.
+Subjects that were taught for the purpose of understanding the world, its creatures, ourselves, and how all of it came together.
+It encouraged me to think.
+I enjoyed the continual novelty that came from learning something new, everyday, so I liked school.

 Along the way, I noticed my inclination towards the arts and humanities, though it did not dissuade me from exploring the world of science.
-Science is, after all, one of the cosiest homes for those who ask a lot questions: ‘why’, ‘how’, ‘what’, ‘what if’ and ‘what happens when’?
+Science is, after all, one of the cosiest homes for those who ask a lot questions.
+I ask a lot of questions, perhaps too many questions.
 Humanities and arts, however, had a fluidity that felt much more exciting.

-At the time, I had been unsure about my inclination toward religion and christianity, to be specific.
-This uncertainty began before my teens and any questions would be met with unsatisfactory answers or outright dismissal.
-I had more than once been told that all this questioning would make me get lost in my mind and that there are things I just didn’t need to know.
+At the time, I had been unsure about my inclination toward religion.
+This uncertainty began before my teens, and any questions would be met with unsatisfactory answers or outright dismissal.
+I had more than once been told that all this questioning would make me lose my mind.
+There are things I just didn’t have to know.
 By the time I was engaging a group of friends in the library on the truths of the bible, I had began to describe myself as an agnostic theist.
-‘Atheist’ was too certain and a sort of anti-christianity in my experiences, to that point.
+‘Atheist’ was too certain and had morphed into a sort of anti-christianity, in my observation.
 I liked the nuance of the phrase and that it didn’t particularly commit to any box or amount to a complete severing of my roots.
-It was neutral and questioning.
+It was neutral yet questioning.
 It mirrored my inherent nature.

-After that debate, that left some of my friends doubtful, even curious, it dawned on me that I was free to seek the knowledge I had been searching for most of my life, with no limitations.
-I had the permission to explore the world and all its wonders without the previous bounds of connecting them to the context of christianity.
-I could finally explore other ways of thinking about the world and existence, including science and philosophy.
+After that debate, that left some of my friends doubtful, even curious, it dawned on me that I was free to seek the knowledge I had been searching for most of my life.
+No limitations.
+I had the permission to explore the world and all its wonders without the previous confines of christianity.
+I could now delve into other ways of thinking about the world and existence, including science and philosophy.
 To truly dive in, no holds barred.

-Suddenly, the possibilities before me seemed so vast and uncontainable that I almost passed out from an overwhelming sense of the sheer vastness of a universe that was now available to me!
+Suddenly, the possibilities before me seemed so vast and uncontainable, that I almost passed out from an overwhelming sense of the sheer vastness of a universe available to me!
 It was as if a gate I didn’t know existed, swung wide open.
 All I had to do was walk into the fog; a fog that would start to clear with every step I took.
-It was my first experience of something close to the German word
+It was my first experience of something close to the German word:

 “Sehnsucht”, which translates to: an intense, wistful longing for something you can never fully reach.